Frequently Asked Questions

 Absolutely!
 Many of our member markets are open on days other than Saturdays and some are open more than one day a week.
 To find out which farmers’ markets are closest to you and their days and hours of operation, please visit our farmers’ market directory.

 6. Are all of the foods sold at farmers’ markets organic?

 Not all of the food sold at farmers’ markets is certified organic, however a wide selection is.
 Farmers’ markets commonly have a wider selection of higher quality organic products than grocery stores.
 Please visit your local farmers’ market and ask vendors if their products are certified organic (they will have a certificate if they are) or call to ask the farmers’ market manager about the availability of organic products at your local market.

 Yes you can!
 Contact your local farmers’ market for more information or ask vendors directly.
-They joy of shopping at farmers’ markets is being able to communicate with the people who produce your food.
+The joy of shopping at farmers’ markets is being able to communicate directly with the people who produce your food.